top of page

 If you're coming to Trinidad with your cat or dog then you'll need to go through the pet importation process before you can visit Immigration.
 Check out our guide to bringing a pet to Trinidad for more information on that.

-For now Trinidad Immigration only accept TTD cash to pay for visas.
-The closest ATM is at the Peake Chandlery so the fastest and easiest way to get there is to take your tender to Peake's dinghy dock and walk in.
-The chandlery is open normal business hours during the week and half-day Saturday, closed on Sunday.
+For now Trinidadian Customs and Immigration only accept cash.
+The closest ATM is at the Peake Chandlery, so the fastest, easiest way to get there is to take your tender to Peake's dinghy dock.

-Immigration and Customs are next to each other at Crews Inn so the easiest thing to do is take your tender over and tie onto the dock closest to the office.
+Immigration and Customs are next to each other at Crews Inn.
 Immigration is upstairs in the yellow building and are open 6am-12pm then 1pm-6pm.
-Here's a few things for you to keep in mind.
+Here's a few things to keep in mind.

-• For now, private yachts undergo the same immigration process as a commercial ship so you'll need to fill out forms that don't really seem relevant and multiple copies of the same form - be sure to take a pen!
+• For now, private yachts undergo the same immigration process as a commercial ship so you'll need to fill out forms that don't really seem relevant and multiple copies of the same form - take a pen!

 • All crew members must visit Immigration as there's a passenger arrival form that needs to be signed.

-• Dress neatly; shorts and t-shirts seem to be okay as long as they're clean and appropriate length.
+• Dress neatly; shorts and t-shirts are okay as long as they're clean and appropriate length.

 The last step is visiting Customs, which is next to Immigration in a blue building.
-Take copies of everything that you took to Immigration and you'll have to fill out a few more forms, but you don't need all crew members to attend.
+Take copies of everything that you took to Immigration and expect to fill out a few more forms, but you don't need all crew members to attend.

-The main form to complete is the Customs and Excise Division Marine Pleasure Craft (PLC) Declaration Form.
-Keep it safe as you'll need to present it when you leave.
+The main form is the Customs and Excise Division Marine Pleasure Craft (PLC) Declaration Form.
+Keep it safe, as you need to present it when you leave.

-You'll find Customs in the blue building on the left, and Immigration up the stairs of the yellow building to the right.
+Customs is the blue building on the left, Immigration is up the stairs of the yellow building to the right.

 Hauling out in Trinidad